 Inter-view residual prediction

-The basic principle of the inter-view residual prediction is illustrated in Figure 20.
-Similarly as for the inter-view motion prediction, the inter-view residual prediction is based on a depth map estimate for the current picture.
-The same depth map estimate as for the inter-view motion prediction is used.
-Depending on the encoder configuration, the depth map estimate is derived by one of the two methods described in sec.
+Similarly as for the inter-view motion prediction, the inter-view residual prediction is based on a disparity estimate for the current picture.
+The same disparity estimate as for the inter-view motion prediction is used.
+Depending on the encoder configuration, the disparity estimate is derived by one of the methods described in sec.
 2.2.3.1.
-Based on the depth map estimate, a disparity vector is determined for a current block and the residual block in the reference view that is referenced by the disparity vector is used for predicting the residual of the current block.
+A disparity vector is determined for a current block and the residual block in the reference view that is referenced by the disparity vector is used for predicting the residual of the current block.